When can a lawyer communicate with someone who already has a lawyer?

 Lawyers are always communicating with their clients.
 Sometimes, lawyers communicate more with a tone of voice, a facial expression, a body position, or a lack of contact than with the accompanying words and phrases.
 Clients often feel angry or anxious after not hearing from their lawyer for a period of time.

-READ: Why is 666 considered the number of the Beast?
+READ: What is the size of the social media market?

 Can parties to a lawsuit communicate with each other?